 Often, sexual innuendo is a precursor to criminal sexual offences.
-Experience shows that victims are often unable to defend themselves, and these actions remain without consequence as a result.
-The lines are blurred.
+Experience shows that victims are often unable to defend themselves.
+The experience often comes as a shock to them and they are scared.
+This is why many of those affected can't stand up for themselves in the situation.
+However, they are in no way responsible for what is happening to them.
 Clearly say or otherwise communicate: "Stop.
 This is the limit."